-Regular dental checkups are important in detecting any oral disease such as gum disease and decay/cavities.
-This may sound a bit surprising to most people, but a large majority of cavities are completely painless.
+A regular dental checkup is crucial for early detection and prevention of dental problems and oral diseases such as gum disease and decay/cavities.
+This may sound a bit surprising to most people, but a large majority of cavities are completely painless

 The bacteria in plaque produce acid which eats away at the tooth structure producing a cavity.